nijokarively/react-shopping-cart/README.md

 I used a MVP approach.
 I created the ContextAPI classes (which I would replace with Redux in a proper production environment).
 I added the image endpoint and created the store front to display and search through the inventory.

-## TODO (Maybe in the next sprint, given the due to time contraints I was not able to implement them as I hoped to):
+## TODO (Maybe in the next sprint, due to time contraints I was not able to implement them as I hoped I would):

 - Potentially I would modify the product endpoint to include product images as well in order to avoid making multiple REST calls.